The grief journey is different for everyone. We have basic road maps, but no definitive way to grieve.

 But I discovered that allowing myself to feel again and join life - yes, even laugh and smile - I was then able to remember my son with love in my heart and think of the wonderful memories and experiences that we had together.
 I also discovered that giving back or helping others in some way aided my healing.

-Cracking the Grief Code was written to help others who have courageously stepped forward with the intention to heal.
+Cracking the Grief Code was written to help others learn to courageously step forward with the intention to heal.

 God bless you all on this challenging journey.